darwinia-network/rfcs-deprecated/README.md

 # Darwinia Introduction
 Darwinia Network provides developers the scalability, cross-chain interoperability, and NFT identifiability, with seamless integrations to Polkadot, bridges to all major blockchains, and on-chain RNG services.

-More details can be obtained through [Darwinia_Genepaper_EN.pdf](https://github.com/darwinia-network/rfcs/blob/master/paper/Darwinia_Genepaper_EN.pdf).
+More details can be obtained through [Darwinia Genepaper](https://github.com/darwinia-network/rfcs/blob/master/paper/Darwinia_Genepaper_EN.pdf).

 # RFCs

-Darwinia Request for comments describe standards for the Darwinia Network, including core protocol specifications, client APIs, and standards proposals.
+Darwinia RFCs(Request for comments) describe standards for the Darwinia Network, including core protocol specifications, client APIs, and standards proposals.

 The protocol and standard research’s work is divided into two parts.
 The first part comes from the community.
 Darwinia Network accepts any RFC submission from the community, including new additions, improvements and modifications.
 These RFCs will be open to the community and fully discussion and research to reach a consensus.
 The second part is from the core research team, which is responsible for organizing RFCs, organizing RFC peer audits and security audits, using Darwinia Network governance models and tools for protocol governance and voting, and forming a final agreement design draft for delivery to the protocol development team.

 The submission and management of RFC documents is currently carried out on [Github](https://github.com/darwinia-network/rfcs) and can be accessed if you are interested.

-## Contributing
+# Contributing

 ## Discuss RFCs